kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-21-thornton-and-north-america.md

 These attitudes are on display in an episode in Thornton’s Books involving Anne Danby and Martha Batt: the dispute centred on a rivalry to arrange a match in marriage to Thomas Comber before Comber’s marriage to Thornton’s daughter, Nally, in 1668.
 Danby ‘prosecuted with eager design for to draw him (Comber]) in for a husband for Mrs Batt’, i.e., Martha.
 Rumours began to circulate concerning an extramarital affair between Thornton and Comber.

-During this period, Martha Batt tells Thornton ‘that she had seen a letter in Virginia that came to Mrs Danby from Sir Thomas out of England…that was extremely sharp, where he told her that she had inveigled his son to marry her without his consent and their marriage was not lawful…and was so incensed that he would never see her in all his life but shunned her at all times, sending for his son into England without her’.
+During this period, Martha Batt tells Thornton:

+>That she had seen a letter in Virginia that came to Mrs Danby from Sir Thomas out of England…that was extremely sharp, where he told her that she had inveigled his son to marry her without his consent and their marriage was not lawful…and was so incensed that he would never see her in all his life but shunned her at all times, sending for his son into England without her.

 The passage reveals the persistence of transatlantic alliances and disputes, among a group of female sojourners, and varying degrees of dependency and autonomy both in America and England.
 The claim attributed to Thomas Danby that Anne ‘inveigled’ his son, memorialised by Martha Batt, is repeated by Thornton to affirm Anne’s ‘so secret and subtle’ abuses against her.